crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

-- [ ] `moreButtonProps` inferencing is not working in css-inspector-pane
-  - [ ] solution is it to make nested props work for any keys
-- [ ] optional ? flags for paperclip
-- [ ] cannot change name of declaration
 - [ ] add style rule
   - [ ] automatically scope to the element
 - [ ] delete style rule